usharesoft/appcenter-docs/admin/en/source/pages/config/populate-db-OS.rst

 .. note:: When installing a major version, all minor versions will be included.
 If you want to restrict to only a few minor versions, you will have to follow this procedure for each minor version you want to install.

-In order to add an operation system in your UForge platform you must:
+In order to add an operation system in your UForge AppCenter you must:

 	1. Create the OS in the organization.
 	2. Create the repository.
 This includes the official repository as well as the specific UShareSoft tool repository.